Nitish72876/Attendance-System/README.md

+USE THIS LINK TO SEE THE SITE:
+OR FOR YOUR OWN BRANCH DEPLOYMENT USE VERCEL(MUCH EASIER AND WILL WORK)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.